yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.7.0.md

 ## Fixed
 - Fixed the bug where developers could get access to applications of other developers if they know the app ID.
 - Fixed the bug where developers and apps of an organization were not deleted when the organization was deleted.
-- Fixed the big where it was possible to remove the default organisation with resulted in the portal being non-operational.
+- Fixed the bug where it was possible to remove the default organisation with resulted in the portal being non-operational.